matteobregola/DatabaseInitialization/README.md

 These data is stored in the data folder with the exception of the directors nominations and wins of Cannes Award.
 This info are collected directly from the cannes website through a python script that uses bs4 and request module.
+There is only one data that is randomized, namely the budget of the films.